 * * *

-Budgetary figures: Some Rs 10 billion in Special Funds
+Budgetary figures: Some Rs 10 billion

 And what is happening on the fiscal side?
 Every year it is the same thing: over-optimistic macroeconomic and fiscal forecasts at the beginning of the year which, at the year’s end, turn out to be way off the mark.
 Why is this so?
 It would appear the forecast figures, as presented in the Budget documents, are not properly discussed and analyzed by the MOF team.
 For example ,there is no exchange rate assumption which is crucial for the balance of payments, inflation and customs duty.
 The ‘Mauritius: Public Expenditure and Financial Accountability (PEFA) Assessment 2011’ had noted that “most of the information in the budget documents is provided in tabular format, with limited analysis or discussion of the programs, the macroeconomic projections, or the revenue and expenditure aggregates.”
 It had also highlighted the absence of “…the links between macroeconomic projections, fiscal strategy, ministry-level strategic plans”.